LaNsHoR/basic-modals/README.md

 ## More examples

-The defaults object contents the following pattern:
+The defaults object schema is:

 ```javascript
 defaults[modal_type][parameter_name]